Mochis/java-gems/README.md

 # Java Gems

-Java code snipets for testing purposes
+Java code snipets for testing and microbenchmarking purposes.